New Orleans Motorcycle Accident Lawyer

 Spinal Cord Injuries

 Spinal cord injuries can lead to chronic pain, temporary or permanent loss of movement, and, in the most severe cases, paraplegia or quadriplegia.
-These injuries often involve significant costs, including long-term healthcare expenses and lost wages.
+These injuries often involve high costs, including long-term healthcare expenses and lost wages.

 Road Rash